Silvio Berlusconi: Italy's perpetual powerbroker

 He met second wife Veronica Lario after she performed topless in a play.

-When he was photographed at the 18th birthday party of aspiring model Noemi Letizia, she decided to divorce him and also accused him of selecting a "shamelessly trashy" list of candidates for the European Parliament.
+When he was photographed at the 18th birthday party of aspiring model Noemi Letizia, his wife decided to divorce him.

 But his reputation was tarnished most by allegations of raunchy "bunga-bunga" parties at his private villa attended by showgirls.
 The reports culminated in a conviction of paying for sex with an underage prostitute.